 The fact that some States are falling short of delivering on their promises to universalise access to basic education should not overshadow celebration that the number of children out of school has halved over the last 15 years from about 110 million to 60 million (GMR 2012).
 Those out of school are now less than 9% of the world's children.
 Over 50% of those out of school appear to be in just 10 of the 200 U.N member states which include Nigeria, Ethiopia, Cote D'Ivoire, Burkina, Niger and Pakistan and some states in India.
-Overwhelmingly These gains have been publicly led, financed and delivered through the expansion of fee free public school systems.
+Overwhelmingly these gains have been publicly led, financed and delivered through the expansion of fee free public school systems.
 The largest gains have been where there have been massive programmes to support the growth of free public schools e.g. in Ethiopia (+160%) and Tanzania (+100%) and in low enrolment states in India.
-China's ascent to the second largest global economy has built on near universal access to education.
+China's ascent to the second largest global economy has built on near universal access to education as is the case in many other high performing countries including Finland, Canada, the United Kingdom, and Cuba.
 Where there have been much smaller gains e.g. Pakistan (30%) and Nigeria (15%), private provision has not compensated for poor governance and lack of political will.
 Not surprisingly the highest performing school systems in middle income and rich countries remain predominantly publicly financed, especially for the children of low income households.